BikingFox/100-days-of-code/log.md

 **Thoughts:** I am committing to doing 100 days of code!
 No more missing.
 Today I finished the Git Basics module.
 I have never understood GIT before, but it is beginning to make sense.
 The remote and local repositories make sense and is a great idea.
 The biggest thing I'm wrapping my brain around is the Stage and Commit portion of it.
 Commit makes sense, but still figuring out the importance of Stage.

+### Day 1: September 3, 2020 - 10:36 p.m.
+##### Finish GIT

+**Today's Progress**: Completed Introduction to Front End

+**Thoughts:** Today was more review.
+Checking out HTML, CSS, and JS.
+Setup Git through the windows Linux sub-system on my desktop and cloned my repository.
+That was a process.
+I really prefer how Mac utilizes Git and has the Unix system part of it, rather than a virtual add-on.
+Overall a good day with refreshers and continued learning of GIT.

 ### Day 1: June 27, Monday